top of page

 I’d love to help you get there.

 I received my bachelor’s degree with honors from Brown University and my master’s degree from Boston College.
 I acquired my clinical training at McLean Hospital, Harvard Medical School’s largest psychiatric affiliate, on an inpatient unit in the division of Anxiety and Mood Disorders.
-I also trained at the OCD Institute, the nation’s first and foremost treatment center for OCD.
+I trained at the OCD Institute, the nation’s first and foremost treatment center for OCD.
+I am also one of the few clinicians in the U.S. expertly trained by the creator of Inference-based Therapy (IBT or I-CBT).
 Before becoming a psychotherapist, I owned a wellness company in which I helped people heal from destructive relationships with food and nourishment and instead learn to eat and live according to their own values.
 I am also a longtime student of the Enneagram and enjoy using it as a tool for self-knowledge and growth.